garylvov/garylvov.github.io/_pages/about.md

 ---

 Hi!
 I'm passionate about solving challenging problems to create a definite, positive impact on people's lives.
-Currently, I'm focused on robotics, machine learning, and machine perception as I believe that these technologies have the potential to help address scarcity.
+Currently, I'm focused on robotics, machine learning, and machine perception.
 While I believe people must collaborate to solve our fundamental challenges, I'm hopeful that robots will play a vital role in supporting us along the way.